-The Lawrence National Centre for Policy and Management is a public policy centre that operates within a large network of academic, business and government leaders with expertise on a range of topics.
+The Lawrence National Centre for Policy and Management is an independent public policy centre that aims to bridge the gap between business and government.
+It operates within a large network of academic, business and government leaders to better align business strategy with government by:

-- Mitchell and Kathryn Baran Family Foundation Gift - $1 million
+- Mitchell and Kathryn Baran Family Foundation gifts totaling $1M provided in 2015